the-other-mariana/code-journal/square-spiral/README.md

-# Geometric Figure Spiral
+# Square Spiral

-This is a small script that creates a series of regular polygons to form a spiral.<br />
+This is a small script that creates a series of squares to form an exact and calculated spiral.<br />

-The [pdf document](https://github.com/the-other-mariana/code-journal/blob/master/geom-figures/CJ06_GeomSpiral.pdf) also in this folder explains further theory and the concepts I used.<br />
+The [pdf document](https://github.com/the-other-mariana/code-journal/blob/master/square-spiral/CJ06_GeomSpiral.pdf) also in this folder explains further theory and the concepts I used.<br />

 ## Specifications